CPL-NoViD: Context-Aware Prompt-based Learning for Norm Violation Detection in Online Communities: Experiments

 \subsubsection{Cross-Rule-Type Generalizability}

 In this experiment, we test the model's performance on each of the nine rule types, removing the data of each rule type from the training set in turn.
+Each sample in the dataset consists of the conversation thread, the rule text, and the subreddit.
+The rule text is divided into one of the nine categories.
 To illustrate, when testing for ``harassment'', the training set is comprised of data from the other eight rule types, and the test set exclusively contains ``harassment'' data.
 The results of these cross-rule-type tests are detailed in Table \ref{tab:results_cross_rule}.

 These results reveal that CPL-NoViD consistently outperforms or performs comparably to the baseline model in the majority of rule types, indicating superior cross-rule-type generalizability.
 The ability of CPL-NoViD to use the pretrained knowledge and context-aware natural language prompts effectively likely contributes to its strong performance.
 However, it is important to note that the performance varies across different rule types for both models, indicating the complexity of the task and the diversity of the rules.